James B. Hoesterey

 Atlanta, GA 30322

-James B. Hoesterey, Assistant Professor.
-Jim Hoesterey received his BA from Marquette University, his MA from University of South Carolina, and his PhD in Cultural Anthropology from University of Wisconsin-Madison.
-Prior to joining Emory, he was the Shorenstein Postdoctoral Fellow at Stanford University, the Andrew W. Mellon Postdoctoral Fellow in Islamic Studies at Lake Forest College, and the American Council of Learned Societies (ACLS) New Faculty Fellow at University of Michigan.
-His research and teaching interests include: Islam; popular culture; new media; moral subjectivity; religious biography; and religious authority.
-His latest book, Rebranding Islam: Piety, Prosperity, and a Self-help Guru (Stanford University Press, November 2015), chronicles the rise, fall, and rebranding of celebrity televangelist Kyai Haji Abdullah Gymnastiar.
+Jim Hoesterey received his BA from Marquette University, his MA from the University of South Carolina, and his Ph.D. in Cultural Anthropology from the University of Wisconsin-Madison.
+Prior to joining Emory, he was the Shorenstein Postdoctoral Fellow at Stanford University, the Andrew W. Mellon Postdoctoral Fellow in Islamic Studies at Lake Forest College, and the American Council of Learned Societies (ACLS) New Faculty Fellow at the University of Michigan.
+His research and teaching interests focus in Islam, media, and politics.
+His first book, Rebranding Islam: Piety, Prosperity, and a Self-help Guru (Stanford University Press, November 2015), chronicles the rise, fall, and rebranding of celebrity televangelist Kyai Haji Abdullah Gymnastiar.
+In 2016, Rebranding Islam was awarded Runner-Up for the Clifford Geertz Book Prize awarded by the Society for the Anthropology of Religion.

-Hoesterey was chair of the Indonesia-Timor Leste Studies Committee at the Association for Asian Studies (2011-2015) and currently serves as Secretary at the American Institute for Indonesian Studies (AIFIS).
-He also serves on the board for the Commission for Visual Anthropology (CVA) and has worked on several documentary films in Indonesia and Ethiopia, broadcast worldwide on Discovery Channel, National Geographic International, Travel Channel, and the BBC.
+Hoesterey has served as Chair of the Indonesia-Timor Leste Studies Committee at the Association for Asian Studies (2011-2015); Secretary at the American Institute for Indonesian Studies (AIFIS); and, steering committee member for the Religions of Southeast Asia unit at the American Academy of Religion (AAR).
+He also served as an international board member for the Commission for Visual Anthropology (2008-2016) and worked on several documentary films in Indonesia and Ethiopia, broadcast worldwide on Discovery Channel, National Geographic International, Travel Channel, and the BBC.